 Beth is highly experienced in all areas of family law with specific focus on financial and property disputes arising from divorce and child arrangements.
-Her experience in financial cases spans straightforward disputes about the family home to more complex cases involving large pensions, businesses, and multiple properties.
-She has acted for parents, grandparents, and other family members in cases regarding child arrangements and also been involved in matters concerning a child’s religion, medical treatment, change of name and cases where a guardian has been appointed for the child.
-She also has experience in cohabitation disputes, domestic abuse cases and drafting family law agreements.
+Her experience in financial family law cases spans straightforward disputes about the family home to more complex cases involving large pensions, businesses, and multiple properties.
+She has acted for parents, grandparents’ rights, and other family members in cases regarding child arrangements and also been involved in matters concerning a child’s religion, medical treatment, change of name and cases where a guardian has been appointed for the child.
+She also has experience in cohabitation law disputes, domestic abuse cases and drafting family law agreements.

 Beth is a member of the Law Society’s Family Law Accreditation Scheme.